Order before 13:00

 As soon as you leave the harbour, the alternator and the battery supply power to the DC on-board electrical system again.
 If you then want or need to continue to operate 230 V AC consumers on board, you can use an inverter.
 This converts the 12 or 24 V battery voltage into a 230 V alternating voltage.
 An inverter can be used to supply a single 230 V consumer.
 If required, its output voltage can also be fed into the AC on-board power supply.

 If an inverter is used to feed into the AC on-board network, it is essential to ensure that shore power and inverter do not feed into the 230 V on-board network simultaneously.
-For this reason, powerful inverters often have an automatic mains priority circuit, also known as a transfer switch by some manufacturers, which immediately disconnects the inverter from the AC on-board power supply if 230 V shore power is available and then connects it to the on-board power supply.
+For this reason, powerful inverters often have an automatic mains priority circuit, also known as a transfer switch by some manufacturers, which immediately disconnects the inverter from the AC on-board power supply if 230 V shore power is available.
 For devices without this priority switch, manually operated or automatic electronic inverter changeover switches (transfer switches) are available.
-Depending on the model, an inverter suplplies either a clean sinusoidal or an inus-like trapezoidal output voltage.

 In our experience, people often don't think about where an inverter gets its energy from, i.e the battery, and when the engine is running, also the alternator.
 For powerful 230 V consumers, the battery must supply very high currents and is therefore quickly discharged.

-The simple answer is, no. If the inverter was powerful enough, this would be possible, and although modern devices use highly efficient switching power supply technology, losses occur during voltage conversion in both devices, which ultimately discharge the battery - there's no such thing as a perpetual motion machine!
+The simple answer is, no. If the inverter was powerful enough, this would be possible, and although modern devices use highly efficient switching power supply technology, losses occur during voltage conversion in both devices, which ultimately discharge the battery.

-As a logical consequence, most boats use two or more batteries, with each battery serving a single purpose: the starter battery is used for starting the engine only.
+Therefore, batteries on board often have a very specific function.
+The starter battery is only meant for starting the engine.
 It is always sufficiently charged, because the energy taken for the starting process is replenished after the engine or alternator has run for a short time.
 The consumer battery supplies all other electrical devices on board with power.
-Even if the consumer battery is excessively discharged, the engine can still be started thanks to its separate starter battery, allowing the alternator to recharge the empty battery and continue supplying power to the devices.
-Larger yachts often have additional batteries for powerful bow and stern thrusters or winches, which reduces the drain on the consumer battery and also has installation advantages (short connection cables require smaller cable cross-sections).
+Even if the consumer battery is excessively discharged, it is still possible to start the engine with the separate starter battery.
+Larger yachts often have additional batteries for powerful bow and stern thrusters or winches.